swichtenberg/Election_Analysis/README.md

 ### ELECTION WINNER: Diana DeGette with 272,892 votes - 73.8% of all votes

 ## Summary
-The script used in the analysis could be applied to future elections with minor modification
+The script used in the analysis could be applied to future elections with minor modification.
+First, the the script must be updated to load the appropriate file.
+As written, the script can open and read only the provided file.

 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+Give at least two examples of how this script can be modified to be used for other elections. file_to_load = os.path.join("Resources", "election_results.csv")

 ## Resources
 - Data Source: election_results.csv